Trilogy-Santhosh/Santhosh-test/new-project/README.md

    cd new-project
    ```

-2. **Open the dashboard**
+2. **Open the reference hub**
    - Simply open `index.html` in your web browser
    - Or use a local server: `python -m http.server 8000`

-3. **Start using your dashboard**
+3. **Start using the reference**
-   - Click quick action buttons
+   - Click on different tabs to explore features
-   - Add notes and track activities
+   - Use search to find specific commands or queries
-   - Monitor your focus time
+   - Click copy buttons to copy code to clipboard

 ## 🎨 Design Features